Star Wars: Duel of the Fates: Response

 Many reviews described the script positively, noting the generally disappointed reception of The Rise of Skywalker.
-The Hollywood Reporter's Brian Davids said the script had received "overwhelmingly positive response".
+The Hollywood Reporter's Brian Davids said the script had received an "overwhelmingly positive response".
 TechRadar's Samuel Roberts said the script was better than the produced film.
 A YouTube channel, Mr Sunday Movies, produced an animated recap of the script.
 Digital Spy's Joe Anderton compared the animation style to that of The Legend of Zelda: Link's Awakening (2019).

 Kara Hedash writes that the film preserves other narrative beats from The Last Jedi, describing it as a "more cohesive sequel", including a larger part for Rose Tico, who became a background character in The Rise of Skywalker.
 Leah Flavell concurs, describing the film as a "sequel [to the movie] rather than a redo".
 Hedash and several other journalists said Trevorrow's script does not retcon the parentage of series heroine Rey.
 The BBCs Ian Youngs observes that The Last Jedi did not fulfil fan theories about her lineage.
 Her surname is given by the script as Solana.

-Concerning trilogy villain Kylo Ren, Polygon's Austen Goslin noted his death in both films, but he isn't redeemed in Duel of the Fates.
+Concerning trilogy villain Kylo Ren, Polygon's Austen Goslin noted his death in both films, but didn't consider him to be redeemed in Duel of the Fates despite his dying act of repentance.
 Several Force ghosts attempt to redeem Kylo Ren, and he is haunted by the ghost of Luke Skywalker following his death in The Last Jedi.

 Several reviewers highlighted the reduced presence of Emperor Palpatine in the script compared to the released film.
 Palpatine remains dead in Duel of the Fates and appears briefly as a hologram intended for Darth Vader in the event of Palpatine's death.